Famed Cullinan mine banks on big diamonds to drive down debt | MarketScreener

 "We expect a large stone at some point," he said.

-In the absence of rarer gems and amid weak prices for small diamonds, averages for Cullinan stones have slipped from $140 per carat in the first half of its 2018 financial year to an expected $96 for the first half of this year - the lowest since 2010.
+In the absence of rarer gems and amid weak prices for small diamonds, averages for Cullinan stones have slipped from $140 per carat in the first half of its 2018 financial year to $96 for the first half of this year - the lowest since 2010.

 That helped prompt a 30-percent fall in Petra's share price since it published prices in January, extending a steep decline over the previous two years.
 The miner has bought and developed four other African mines.